 EWG , DAX Germany

 Markets have frustrated both bulls and bears no end.
 Some are up, others are down and most have gone sideways.
 In the meantime miracles happen every day.
-Greece, that was thought to be the dead man walking, managed to save the World economic system at least ten times if not more by not jumping straight into a financial inferno.
-First they have immaculate default, where they tell investors that losing 75% of their money is voluntary and the ISDA agrees but only briefly.
+Greece, that was thought to be the dead man walking, managed to save economic system at least ten times if not more by not jumping straight into a financial inferno.
+First they have an immaculate default, where they tell investors that losing 75% of their money is voluntary and the ISDA agrees but only briefly.
 The triggering of after-the-fact “collective action” clauses was a little bit over the top even for them.
 When all is said and done Greece is off the hook for about 100 bln. owed to private investors and on the hook to the ECB, or its salvation fund, for new loans to the tune of 130 bln.
 That is a net increase of 30 bln, not including another 35+ bln. that is still forthcoming from the IMF.
-The country’ unemployment rate is running at about 22%, precisely the same level as in the USA if that country had not changed the way it counts these things.
+The country’s unemployment rate is running at about 22%, precisely the same level as in the USA if that country had not changed the way it counts these things.
 Spain and Portugal may not be that far behind.
 In the mean time Germany is enjoying the lowest unemployment in 20 years as well as very high levels of business confidence.
 Here is the EWG chart;

 ewg mar 2012